-Most people know of Sativa and Indica, but few people know of the plant’s smaller stepsister called Ruderalis, or more commonly referred to as an “Autoflowering Strain”.
+Most people know of Sativa and Indica, but few people know of the plant’s smaller stepsister called Ruderalis, or more commonly referred to as an “Autoflowering Cannabis”.

 We love auto-flowering plants because you can grow them indoors or outside without any major expense.
 They are simple to grow, quick to harvest, stay short, and have a high amount of CBD.
 We want to teach you a little more about where they come from and some tips on growing these amazing plants.

 What’s the difference?

 Yep, you guessed it.
 This type of plant automatically flowers, unlike regular cannabis, which only begins the flowering stage when it sees 12 hours of darkness.
 Autoflowering strains have a gene that starts to generate Florigen, the hormone which tells the plant to flower, about one month after the seed has been planted.

 Because of this, they rarely grow over 4 feet tall, unlike its sisters Indica and Sativa, which can grow up to 20 feet tall.
 Autoflowers complete their flowering cycle in as little as 70 and as long as 90 days from seed.
 Even today, botanists argue whether c.
 Ruderalis qualifies as a separate species or subspecies.
 This unique plant was originally brought to Amsterdam in the 1980’s and crossbred to enhance its THC production.